-What if I were to tell you that stuff like this was happening with IPO’s all the time.
+What if I were to tell you that activity similar to what I just showed you was happening all the time with IPO’s.
 Would you believe me?
 Probably not, right?
-That’s just not possible you may think.
-Too much money on the line.
+That’s just not possible you may think — too much money on the line.
 Certainly the authorities would have intervened by now and put a stop this – no?
-The impact on the economy would be disastrous; there is no way stuff like this could be possible on such grand scale.
+The impact on the economy would be disastrous; there is no way something like this would be possible on such a grand scale.

 IPO’s were hot during the dot-com bubble.
 To put that into perspective, the average first-day return from initial public offerings increased from 7% in the 1980s to 15% during 1990-1998, but during the period of 1999-2000, the first day return increased to 65%.

-CHWY is a perfect current example of an over priced IPO.
-About two months ago it was trading at 18x gross profit, which is basically the money they make before paying for operational costs like SG&A, interest, taxes, depreciation and amortization, and they operate at a loss.
-They sell pet food.
+CHWY is a perfect example of an over priced IPO.
+About two months ago it was trading at 18x gross profit, which is basically the money they make before paying for operational costs like SG&A, interest, taxes, depreciation and amortization.
+They operate at a loss, and they sell pet food.
 How innovative

-They’ll probably take me away to a dungeon somewhere in the Jersey Islands surrounded by a moat run by some Jeffrey Epstein like figure for writing this.
-They already turn our webcams on every time we open youtube to watch our favourite videos, listen to all our conversations (and archive them in data centers “just in case”), shadowban anybody who expresses a divisive opinion, and now block and monitor private messages to protect everybody from sinister and potentially life threatening spam mail, so I wouldn’t put it past them.
-Unfortunately because of this dystopian nightmare that is now a reality, very few people will get the chance to read this report.
+They already turn our webcams on every time we open youtube to watch our favourite videos, listen to all our conversations (and archive them in data centers “just in case”), shadowban anybody who expresses a divisive opinion, and now block and monitor private messages to protect us from sinister and potentially life threatening spam mail, so I wouldn’t put it past them.
+Unfortunately, because of this dystopian nightmare that is now a reality, very few people will get the chance to read this report.

 From Reminiscences of a Stock Operator